- News & Events

 The CAS Lecturer Promotion Committee will advise the Dean of CAS, who will make the final decisions about promotions in each round.
 The CAS Lecturer Promotion Committee will consist of nine members chosen from among CAS professorial faculty and Senior Lecturer – Master Level faculty.
 Committee members will be recused from reviews of members of their own department.
 Alex Lundsted from the office of Faculty Actions will provide staff support for the lecturer promotion process.

 In the event of a negative report, candidates are encouraged to speak to their department Chair/Director.
-In the event that further information is still required, candidates should schedule a meeting with the appropriate Associate Dean: Geoffrey Cooper (Natural Sciences), Gene Jarrett (Humanities), Strom Thacker (Social Sciences), Susan Jackson (Core Curriculum, Writing Program).
+In the event that further information is still required, candidates should schedule a meeting with the appropriate Associate Dean: Nancy Ammerman (Social Sciences), Susan Jackson (Core Curriculum, Writing Program), Gene Jarrett (Humanities), Stan Sclaroff (Mathematical & Computational Sciences), and Mike Sorenson (Natural Sciences).

 If you have a question about the process, please contact Alex Lundsted (email@example.com).